 The IOCs and CPs outline rather minor negative impacts of international activities.
 Avoiding misunderstanding in the college community and maintaining a good international reputation are the two most serious issues that colleges face.
 It seems clear that the respondents perceive the benefits of international activities to far outweigh any possible negative consequences.

-Section Three: Competition and Coordination among the CAATs and the role of Government, ACCC and CBIE in College International a) Colleges Acting as Businesses they believe that colleges are beginning to act as businesses in the international marketplace and if they see any problems with such behaviour.
+Section Three: Competition and Coordination among the CAATs and the role of Government, ACCC and CBIE in College International Activities a) Colleges Acting as Businesses college are starting to act more business like and they need to because of the huge erosion in the past decade of funding for colleges.
+This lack of funding has forced colleges to find a way to get dollars to prop up the colleges.

+In order to further explore how college presidents and international office chairpersons view the international activities of their colleges, they were asked if they believe that colleges are beginning to act as businesses in the international marketplace and if they see any problems with such behaviour.